TshepoMalebatja/GitHubCloneProject/README.md

-This is the README.md file
+This is the description of my repo
+Modification in main branch.